-Celo VPN is a mostly overpriced, underperforming, and unpleasant VPN experience, but it does have some notable strengths.
+Celo VPN is overpriced, underperforming, and provides an unpleasant VPN experience, but it does have some good things going for it.

 Yet its inconsistent and poorly designed, with extremely limited servers.
 This is a VPN equally unsuitable to the newbie and the seasoned VPN user alike.